Denis-Frizat/Image-Classificatio/README.md

 Project Structure:

-    app.py: Contains the core logic for Streamlit app creation, image loading, model selection, and prediction visualization.
+    Img_class.ipynb: Contains the python code to follow.
+Importing dataset, preprocessing, fine-tune the model. app.py: Contains the core logic for Streamlit app creation, image loading, model selection, and prediction visualization.
     models: You will find the model used on this project on my HuggingFace Hub : https://huggingface.co/SolubleFish
     data: dataset come from https://madm.dfki.de/files/sentinel/EuroSAT.zip